kuzudb/kuzu-docs/docs/rdf-graphs/rdfgraphs-overview.md

 Storing RDF Literals as separate "Literal nodes" may rightly look unintuitive at first.
 The other natural alternative would be to store literals as node properties of the resources they are associated with.
 However, storing them as separate nodes has the advantage that you can query both types of triples, those between resources and resources as well as between resources and literals homogeneously with a relationship pattern.
-As discussed momentarily, you can for example use the `MATCH (s)-[p:UniKG]-(o)` pattern to match all triples.
+As will be discussed momentarily, you can for example use the `MATCH (s)-[p:UniKG]-(o)` pattern to match all triples.
 If you were to store literals as node properties, you would need to use the previous pattern for triples between resources and resources and a different pattern `MATCH (s:UniKG_r)` and inspect the properties of the mapped resources to match triples between resources and literals.

 ### Physical Storage of UniKG_rt and UniKG_lt Relationship Tables
-If you inspect  the schema of UniKG_rt or UniKG_rl tables, you will get the following Output:
+If you inspect  the schema of `UniKG_rt` or `UniKG_rl` tables, you will get the following Output:

 ```
 CALL table_info("UniKG_rt") RETURN *;